Relative R\'enyi Entropy Under Local Quenches in 2D CFTs: Relative R enyi entropy for different states

-The first term on the RHS of \eqref{3.1.1} is the increase of R\'enyi entropy of $\mo$, and its evolution has been discussed exclusively in \cite{He:2014mwa}, which would equal to $0$ at the early time ($t<\left|x\right|$) while equal to $\log d_{\mo}$, where $d_{\mo}$ is the quantum dimension of $\mo$, at the late time ($t>\left|x\right|$).
+The first term on the RHS of \eqref{3.1.1} is the increase of R\'enyi entropy of $\mo$, and its evolution has been discussed exclusively in \cite{He:2014mwa}, which would equal to $0$ at early times ($t<\left|x\right|$) while equal to $\log d_{\mo}$, where $d_{\mo}$ is the quantum dimension of $\mo$, at late times ($t>\left|x\right|$).
 The second term on the RHS of \eqref{3.1.1}, by utilizing the conformal map \eqref{conformal_map}, can be reformulated as

 It should be noted that Eq.~\eqref{3.1.2} is supposed to have some contributions from the vacuum.
-However, since this part cancels out with the vacuum contribution in the entanglement entropy \eqref{eq2.2}, \eqref{3.1.2} is just a convenient notation.
-At the early time, we have
+However, since this part cancels out with the vacuum contribution in the entanglement entropy \eqref{eq2.2}, \eqref{3.1.2} is just a convenient notation.}